kkelchte/CTR-ESC/README.md

 After creating a Heroku account (verified so you have to give a credit card).
 You sign up for Captcha (ensures email service is not misused) and Sendgrid (ensures an email is send with correct information by a safe way).

+A small note on creating a Captcha Key, ensure you include both kkelchte.github.com domain as well as the ctr-esc-form.herokuapp.com domain.

 Create your heroku backend step by step:

 * make a local clone of your Heroku project after installing the heroku client.